Vinay-Bajaj-1/Automating-Webscraping-Instagram/README.md

 10.operator
 11.collections

-I you encounter any error while running the program, rerun it.
+If you encounter any error while running the program, rerun it.